OAuth2 and OpenID Connect (OIDC) Flow Testing: A Comprehensive Analysis of Response Types and Modes

 This creates a matrix of possibilities: 7 response types × 3 response modes × various scope combinations = 42+ different flow configurations to understand.
 Rather than rely on documentation alone, I built an automated testing framework to examine how these flows actually behave.

-Methodology: Automated OAuth2/OIDC Flow Testing
+Automated OAuth2/OIDC Flow Testing

 I created a Python script that systematically tests all OAuth2/OIDC flow combinations: